God Needs Us

 Think for a moment.
 It is not only we who need God, but it is God, in the mystery of God Himself, who cherishes us, who runs after us, almost like a silly man after a lost son who wandered away.
 God needs us even more than we need God.

-And he’d delivered himself of another one of his sermons and she found it a little bit outrageous.
+But she didn’t like our parish priest and he’d delivered himself of another one of his sermons and she found it a little bit outrageous.

 And so, going home in the car, she was driving, she complained about it and said, “Oh, but Father blah, blah, blah.”